AMReX-Astro/Castro/docs/_sources/AMR.rst.txt

 We provide also the ability for the user to define their own tagging criteria.
-This is done through the Fortran function set_problem_tags in the problem_tagging_d.f90 files.
+This is done through the Fortran function set_problem_tags in the file problem_tagging_nd.F90, or through the C++ function problem_tagging in the file problem_tagging.H.
 This function is provided the entire state (including density, temperature, velocity, etc.) and the array of tagging status for every zone.
 As an example of how to use this, suppose we have a 3D Cartesian simulation where we want to tag any zone that has a